chri3i/Ruvaak-Readme/README.md

 - Althro for assisting with so many things.
 And allowing me to fork the readme.
 You’re awesome.
 - Mint for many edits to the readme I'm forking.
 - Spaniard for being an invaluable source of knowledge and helping me a lot with the mod choices.
-- Destiny for proofreading the readme and pointing out many errors
+- Destiny for proofreading the readme and pointing out many errors.
+Also for testing the list and giving helpful suggestion to improve it
 - Astro for testing and giving reports, more detailed than I ever expected.
 Seriously, thanks a lot
 - The Animonculory Dev Team.
 - Noggog for Mutagen.